slevithan/xregexp/README.md

 ## Named Capture Breaking Change in XRegExp 5

-XRegExp 5 introduced a breaking change where named backreference properties now appear in the result's `groups` object (following ES2018), rather than directly on the result.
+XRegExp 5 introduced a breaking change where named backreference properties now appear on the result's `groups` object (following ES2018), rather than directly on the result.
 To restore the old handling so you don't need to update old code, run the following line after importing XRegExp:

 ```js
 XRegExp.uninstall('namespacing');